hci-a-if-its-2019/assignment-0-firmanmm/README.md

 - Flaw  : Image that looks like a button is not clickable (**Usability** and **Functional**)
 - Tester : **Affan Ghaffar**

+#### Description
+Industrial Product Design is one of the departements in ITS that handle design.
+It has a website that located at [http://despro.its.ac.id/](http://despro.its.ac.id/).
+Eventhough they understand product design in the first place, their website tell something different.

+#### Problems
 When you open this website you will be greeted by a fancy modal box and all of its animations that pop out out of nowhere.
 My friend's first reaction was trying to click "Pelajari Selengkapnya" which looks like a button since it has box shadow under it and an icon however he didn't know that it's just a picture that provide **no function at all**.
 That box shadow is actually following [Material Design's Guidelines](https://material.io/design/components/buttons.html) for buttons but didn't act like a button.

 ![Subject-1's Flaw](Subject-1/Banner.jpg)